alejocp00/Tester1rS2024V/README.md

-# Programming Extraordinary Exam Tester 2022
+# First Exam of 2024 Tester.
+Second Edition

 To run the tester you must add your solution in the Solutions folder, then from the root directory of the project run the following line command: